 - You’re wasting time, resources and energy on people who are unable to do business with you.
 Think about it: there are only 24 hours in the day.
 You should use it wisely.

 Even if you manage to turn unqualified leads into customers, their churn rate remains quite high.
 In contrast, qualified leads tend to have meager churn rates because they closed the deal on their own terms.

 Depending on your internal policies, sales nurturing and scoring can start simultaneously with lead qualification process.
 As mentioned in the begging, lead nurturing is all about maintaining contact with opportunities that are not ready to convert just yet.
 Companies usually employ one of the two lead nurturing ways:

-- Companies employ specialized Sales Development Reps (SDRs) whose job is to nurture leads until they are ready to buy.
+- Companies employ specialised Sales Development Reps (SDRs) whose job it is to nurture sales leads until they are ready to buy.

-Lead scoring is a supplementary nurturing technique designed to help marketer rank leads within the marketing funnel.
-It prioritizes high ranking leads and allows companies to understand prospects place in the buying cycle better.
-There are multiple lead scoring techniques, but for starters, read the best lead scoring practices or check out this simple guide to lead scoring by Kevin Ho.
+Lead scoring is a supplementary nurturing technique designed to help marketers rank leads within the marketing funnel.
+It prioritises high ranking sales leads and allows companies to understand better each prospect’s place in the buying cycle.
+There are multiple lead scoring techniques, but for starters read the best lead scoring practices or check out this simple guide to lead scoring by Kevin Ho.

 Why leads don’t qualify as opportunities

 Lead qualification goes through two stages – marketing-qualified leads (MQL) and sales-qualified leads (SQL).

 As its name suggests, marketing-qualified leads are the sales-ready leads.
 They are agreed to by both sales and marketing.
 A sales-ready lead becomes a sales-qualified lead right after it is engaged by the sales team and moves into the sales pipeline.
 Sales-qualified leads are also called opportunities because these are the leads that are truly worth your time and effort.